Story about my Brother, General Hieu

 - On 06/30, a VC regiment ambushed an airborne task force at Cheo Reo in Thuan Man District.

--On 07/01, the VC launched a heavy mortar attack on the garrison of Thuan Man District.
+-On 07/01, the VC launched a massive mortar attack on the garrison of the Thuan Man District.

 -On 07/07, the VC attacked Dak To District in Kontum Province.

 -On 07/16, II Corps launched a road-clearing operation on Highway 19.